-I write engaging and educational news stories as a science writer near Ithaca, NY.
+I write engaging and educational news stories from my home in Upstate New York.

 I am a graduate of the UC Santa Cruz Science Communication Program and my work has appeared in Science, Christian Science Monitor, Alzforum, the Stanford University School of Medicine and the Cornell Chronicle.